christopherwilches/Autonomous-Trading-System/docs/02_data_pipeline_mp0.md

 ## Runtime and limits
 - Daily bar fetching is multi-threaded (`N_WORKERS = 4`)
 - Typical runtime is about 100–120 seconds depending on API speed

-Seedlings
-- `open < 2.0` goes to `SEEDLING_TABLE` only
-- Serves as vestigial table saving low priced stocks, not used